 There is an unlimited number of possible lattices because there is no natural restriction on the lengths of the lattice translation vectors or on the angle $\varphi$ between them.
-The lattice in Fig. 5a general lattice such as this is known as an oblique lattice and is invariant only under rotation of $\pi$ and $2\pi$ about any lattice point.
+The lattice in Fig. 5a.

+General lattice such as this is known as an oblique lattice and is invariant only under rotation of $\pi$ and $2\pi$ about any lattice point.

 There are four distinct types of restriction, and each leads to what we may call a special lattice type.
 Thus there are five distinct lattice types in two dimensions, the oblique lattice and the four special lattices shown in Fig. 9.
 Bravais lattice is the common phrase for a distinct lattice type; we say that there are five Bravais lattices or nets in two dimensions.

-2 dimensional lattices (1+4)
+Two - Dimensional lattices (1 oblique + 4 special)